Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Bring them back!"

 "You’re playing the game now, ‘mon capitaine!’
-So…no. Not unless you decide to back out now, at the very first sign of trouble…?"
+So... no. Not unless you decide to back out now, at the very first sign of trouble...?"
 He chittered at Ian’s expression.
 "I didn’t think so.
 Consider this a little jolt to spur you into action.
 You have my word that they will be returned once we arrive at our destination."

 "If you’ve endangered my men - "